xcatliu/pagic/site/docs/introduction.md

 ## Compare to others

-As a "static website generator fanatic", I have used most of the popular static site generators.
+As a "static site generator fanatic", I have used most of the popular static site generators.
 They are all excellent, but Pagic tried some new design concepts.
 Here are some key differences:

 |            | Pagic | VuePress | Hexo | Jekyll | Hugo |
 | ---------- | ----- | -------- | ---- | ------ | ---- |